ansible/receptor-collection/README.md

     receptor_service_name: 'receptor'

 Name of service inside the OS.
-Used only in case local_receptor is true.
+Used only in case local_receptor is true and if you want multiple service running on OS.
 ---